 Knowing Which DNS Records Are Correct

-When you register a domain with iPage or add an existing domain on to your iPage account, a zone file (set of DNS records) is created for that domain.
-The zone file's records all point to iPage's service by default.
-The settings contained within the zone file only work if your domain's name servers are pointing to iPage (if the name servers are pointing to another company, then the domain would be using the other company's DNS settings).
+When you register a domain or add an existing domain on to your account, a zone file (set of DNS records) is created for that domain.
+The zone file's records all point to us by default.
+The settings contained within the zone file only work if your domain's name servers are pointing to us, if the name servers are pointing to another company, then the domain would be using the other company's DNS settings.

-At iPage, we can help you understand how to make changes to your DNS Records.
-We can also reset your DNS Records back to the iPage defaults.
+We can help you understand how to make changes to your DNS Records.
+We can also reset your DNS Records back to the original default settings.
 We can also try to verify that the DNS Records you see inside of Domain Central match what the rest of the world sees (propagation times may cause up to a 48 delay whenever you make a modification to your DNS Records).

-However, if you decide to use DNS Records that vary from the iPage defaults, iPage will not be able to verify that you are using accurate records.
+However, if you decide to use DNS Records that vary from the our defaults, we will not be able to verify that you are using accurate records.
 The records you utilize should be obtained from the company you are trying to point the records to.
-If you prefer to reset your records back to the iPage defaults, please contact us for assistance.
+If you prefer to reset your records back to the defaults, please contact us for assistance.

 Updating DNS Records